celo-org/celo-monorepo/packages/docs/getting-started/using-metamask-with-celo/README.md

 In some cases, the MetaMask UI may display the Ethereum logo in places where it should display a CELO logo or no logo at all.

-{% hint style="warning" %}
+{% hint style="info" %}
 MetaMask is primarily used for interacting with the Ethereum blockchain and does not natively support Celo compatibility.
-Celo recommends only sophisticated users and developers use it.
 Alternatively, you may choose a Celo native wallet [here](../../getting-started/wallets.md).
 {% endhint %}